gocolly/site/content/docs/best_practices/distributed.md

 ## Distributed scrapers

-To manage independent and distributed scrapers the best you can do is wrapping them in a server.
+To manage independent and distributed scrapers the best you can do is wrapping the scraper in a server.
 Server can be any kind of service like HTTP, TCP servers or Google App Engine.
+Use custom [docs/best_practices/storage](storage) to achieve centralized and persistent cookie and visited url handling.

 {{<tip>}}Colly has built-in Google App Engine support.
 Don't forget to call <code>Collector.Appengine(*http.Request)</code> if you use Colly from App Engine standard environment.{{</tip>}}

+### Distributed storage

+Visited URL and cookie data are stored in-memory by default.
+This is handy for short living scraper jobs, but it can be a serious limitation when dealing with large scale or long running crawling jobs.

+Colly has the ability to replace the default in-memory storage with any storage backend which implements [colly/storage.Storage](https://godoc.org/github.com/gocolly/colly/storage#Storage) interface.
+Check out [docs/best_practices/storage](existing storages).